Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 Share this article:

-Both help you navigate franchise ownership, but their incentives and scope differ.
-A broker leans toward franchise sales and matchmaking with leading franchise brands, often earning a success fee from the franchisor when candidates sign.
-A consultant leans toward consultation services and strategy—budget modeling, territory planning, and side-by-side comparisons across industries, including international franchise options.
-Neither replaces your attorney or CPA for legal and financial reviews of the Franchise Disclosure Document (FDD) and franchise agreement.
+A broker leans toward franchise matchmaking with brands they’re authorized to present and often earns a success fee from the franchisor when candidates sign.
+A consultant leans toward strategy—budget modeling, territory planning, and side-by-side comparisons across categories (sometimes including international options).

-Broker vs. Consultant at a Glance
+Broker vs. Consultant at a Glance.

-PortfolioCurated list the broker is authorized to present (may primarily sell franchises from this list)Brand-agnostic or mixed; ask how they’re compensated and which brands they can’t recommend
+PortfolioCurated list the broker is authorized to presentBrand-agnostic or mixed; ask how they’re paid and what they can’t recommend

 Key riskPortfolio bias—great options you never seeBillable hours—scope creep without clear deliverables